qmk/hacktoberfest_2019/readme.md

 Hacktober­fest® with QMK!
 =========================

-In addition to participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/), QMK is also celebrating its 4 year anniversary[\[1\]](https://github.com/qmk/qmk_firmware/commit/abc1c0e31e880861cf82e674bb4ffce9f4e13858) this month and giving away a QMK-specific Hacktoberfest t-shirt to anyone that meets one of these requirements during the month of October.
+In addition to participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/), QMK is also celebrating its 4 year anniversary[\[1\]](https://github.com/qmk/qmk_firmware/commit/abc1c0e31e880861cf82e674bb4ffce9f4e13858) this month and we are giving away a QMK-specific Hacktoberfest t-shirt to anyone that meets one of these requirements during the month of October.

 How to qualify for a QMK t-shirt:
 ---------------------------------